eloqdata/eloqsql/README.md

 Follow these steps to build and run EloqSQL from source.

 ### 1. Install Dependencies
-We recommend using our Docker image with pre-installed dependencies for a quick build and run of EloqKV.
+We recommend using our Docker image with pre-installed dependencies for a quick build and run of EloqSQL.

 ```bash
 docker pull eloqdata/eloq-build-ubuntu2404:latest